adheeshc/Motorized-Car-Jack-with-Hyrdraulic-Support/README.md

 #### **PROJECT DESCRIPTION**

-the project is targeted to analyze the development of a Motorized Car Jack using the Car Battery(12V) .
-The use of hydraulics and gearing mechanisms have aided in providing support and making it easier to lift heavier loads.
+The project is targeted to analyze the development of a Motorized Car Jack using the Car Battery(12V).
+Hydraulics and Gearing mechanisms have been used to provide support and improve load lifting capabilities

 Please read the project report for more description about the project